 Lagos has some of the finest beaches of southern Portugal and within walking distance of the town are four wonderful beaches.
-The Meia Praia is the largest beach of the region and is a vast sandy beach that extends for 3km from Lagos.
+The Meia Praia is the largest beach of the region and is a vast sandy beach that extends for 4km from Lagos.
 The Praia Dona Ana and Praia do Pinhão are beautiful small beaches that are surrounded by sandstone cliffs and provide crystal clear bathing waters.
 The pretty Praia da Batata beach is located at the mouth of the estuary and overlooks the little fort.
-From Lagos it is only a short bus ride from the surfing beaches of Sagres, which can be visited as a day trip.

-The sheer number of varied beaches in the vicinity of Lagos means that, even at the height of the summer, space can be easily found for a relaxing day under the glorious sun.
+The sheer number of varied beaches within the vicinity of Lagos means that, even at the height of the summer, space can be easily found for a relaxing day under the glorious sun.
 Visitors are often surprised by extremely cold water temperatures in the Algarve, which are driven by the Atlantic Ocean rather than the warmer Mediterranean Sea.
-For a guide to the beaches of Lagos please click here.
+For a guide to the

 What is the best Sight of Lagos?

 The Ponta da Piedade is a series of highly weathered cliffs that form the southern headland of Lagos.
-The powerful Atlantic Ocean has chiseled stone arches, grottos and sea caves into the colourful sandstone cliffs and these cliffs are considered the best natural feature of the Algarve.
+The powerful Atlantic Ocean has chiselled stone arches, grottos and sea caves into the colourful sandstone cliffs and these cliffs are considered the best natural feature of the Algarve.
 The Ponta da Piedade formations can be seen viewed from cliff tops but a much more enjoyable approach is to hire a boat and view them from the water.
-Click here for a guide to the Ponta da Piedade.

 What are the best day trips from Lagos?